-29.1.3.1(a).
-Caseloads shall be equitably distributed at each school site not by equal caseload numbers, but based on the application of the Elements of Special Education Workload identified and defined in this Section.

-(b) Workloads shall be equitable at school/work sites.
-The requirement that workloads be equitably distributed at work/school sites, based on application of the Elements of Special Education Workload in Section 29.1.3.2.

-(c) The site administrator shall assign, in consultation with special education certificated staff, students to case managers in a way that best serves students and provides for a positive work environment.
+- 29.1.3.1.
+Caseloads shall be equitably distributed at each school site not by equal caseload numbers, but based on the application of the Elements of Special Education Workload identified and defined in this Section. - 29.1.3.2.
+Workloads shall be equitable at school/work sites.
+The requirement that workloads be equitably distributed at work/school sites, based on application of the Elements of Special Education Workload in Section 29.1.3.24. - 29.1.3.3.
+The site administrator shall assign, in consultation with special education certificated staff, students to case managers in a way that best serves students and provides for a positive work environment.
 If a certificated special education teacher has a concern about inequity in their workload, she/he may meet together with the administrator to discuss the situation and collaboratively resolve the concern.
-In such cases, the workload formula form in Appendix L shall be completed by the teachers at the school/work site and shall be used as a basis for determining the most equitable workload distribution at that site.

-(d) In the event that a concern regarding the equitable distribution of workloads at a school/work site cannot be resolved at the site level through 29.1.3.4 above, then the concern may be presented for resolution to the Workload Committee.
+In such cases, the workload formula form in Appendix L shall be completed by the teachers at the school/work site and shall be used as a basis for determining the most equitable workload distribution at that site. - 29.1.3.4.
+In the event that a concern regarding the equitable distribution of workloads at a school/work site cannot be resolved at the site level through 29.1.3.3 above, then the concern may be presented for resolution to the Workload Committee.

-29.1.3.24.
+29.1.3.5.
+29.1.4.
 Elements of Special Education Workload

-The District and the Association agree on the following as the Elements to be applied when equitably distributing workloads at each school site, and that these Elements are to be included in the Workload_model developed by the parties pursuant to this Section, noting that such assignments shall conform to the caseload totals identified in this Article.
+The District and the Association agree on the following as the Elements to be applied when equitably distributing workloads at each school site, and that these Elements are to be included in the Workload model developed by the parties pursuant to this Section, noting that such assignments shall conform to the caseload totals identified in this Article.

-29.1.3.2.1.(a) Specialized Academic Instruction - Includes direct instruction and indirect service such as consultation with general education teachers, co-teaching, modification/adaptation of curriculum, and planning with related service staff.
+- 29.1.4.1 Specialized Academic Instruction Includes direct instruction and indirect service such as consultation with general education teachers, co-teaching, modification/adaptation of curriculum, and planning with related service staff. - 29.1.4.2.
+Assessments and Reassessments Includes initial assessments, interim assessments, three year reviews, and other special education assessments as needed.